What is “breastsleeping”?

 By breastsleeping, baby will not only treat mom and/or dad as a “sleep prop”, but it can also create a very strong association with sleeping and eating as well.
 Imagine the only way you could fall asleep each night is eating multiple times.
 Doesn’t sound very restful, does it?

-Sleep happens in cycles and these repeat roughly every 90 minutes.
-After each cycle we wake up briefly, and for those of us who sleep well we can get ourselves right back to sleep and in the morning don’t even remember this interruption.
-However, if you fell asleep with your pillow and blanket in your bed, but then woke up on the couch I could bet that you wouldn’t just roll over and go to sleep again.
+Sleep happens in cycles, and after each cycle we wake up briefly.
+For those of us who sleep well, we can get ourselves right back to sleep and don’t even remember waking up.
+However, if you fell asleep with your pillow and blanket in your bed and then woke up later to find them gone, you probably wouldn’t roll over and get right back to sleep.